Little-Podi/AdaWorld/README.md

 </p>
 </div>

+<hr style="border: 2px solid gray;"></hr>

 ![](assets/teaser.png)

 We introduce latent actions as a unified condition for action-aware pretraining from videos.
-Our world model, dubbed AdaWorld, can readily transfer actions across contexts without training.
-By initializing action embeddings with corresponding latent actions, AdaWorld can also be adapted into specialized world models through limited interactions and finetuning steps.
+AdaWorld can readily transfer actions across contexts without training.
+By initializing the control interface with the corresponding latent actions, AdaWorld can also be adapted into specialized world models efficiently and achieve significantly better planning results.

-## TODO List
+## Getting Started

-- [ ] Provide detailed instructions to get started with this project.
-- [ ] Upload the source of our dataset.
-- [ ] Release model weights.
+- Installation

+- Training

+- Action Transfer

+- World Model Adaptation

 ## Acknowledgement